Youth of Scotland

 Read more

-Nunraw Abbey by Colin McPherson
+Nunraw Abbey / Colin McPherson

 From the outside, the abbey at Nunraw looks unremarkable.
 A large, grey utilitarian building, perched on a hillside in a clearing in some pine trees deep in the Lammermuir hills.
 Built in 1969, its modernity gave few clues to the ancient customs, practices and rituals which took place daily behind closed doors.
 Sancta Maria Abbey […]